nataliepopescu/verifopt/BENCHMARKS.md

 contrary to the `simple` example observations, this `src_rw` IR seems more streamlined/has fewer LOCs but ends up being slower
 - perhaps it has been optimized less, but if so, why?

+`not_rw`
+- calls the relevant vtable method
+- memcopies the vtable retval (&str)
+- then manually constructs the String retval using previous values

+`src_rw`
+- manually loads/stores the correct &str value (a constant depending on the relevant vtable)
+- then manually constructs the String retval

+TODO would be interesting to see during which LLVM phase the two IRs diverge

 ## `vec`: `src_rw` performs worse than `not_rw`